Dev-Change-Makers-Community/Microsoft-Build-Sessions/From-zero-to-deployed-on-azure-with-ai-agents/README.md

 ## Harden it

 Review the generated Bicep files in your infra/ directory.
-Depending on how azure-prepare ran, it may have already applied some security hardening during generation.
+Depending on how Azure-Prepare ran, it may have already applied some security hardening during generation.
 Your job is to audit what the AI did and didn't do.

 Paste the following prompt in Copilot: